humandecoded/twayback/README.md

 For more information, check out the [Usage](#usage) section above.

+## Screenshots
+Screenshots are done using Selenium.
+To successfully take screenshots, please follow these steps:
+ 1. Make sure you have Chrome installed.
+    - Firefox works, but you have to edit the script to replace Chrome with Firefox.
+Plus, Firefox isn't great with screenshots.
+ 2. Note your Chrome version.
+ 3. Go to [this page](https://chromedriver.chromium.org/downloads) and download the appropriate Chrome driver for your version of Chrome.
+ 4. Place the Chrome driver in your Python installation directory, or add it to PATH.
+    - Add to PATH tutorials: [Windows](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), [Linux](https://itsfoss.com/add-directory-to-path-linux/), [macOS](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/).

 ## Things to keep in mind
  - Quality of the HTML files depends on how the Wayback Machine saved them.
 Some are better than others.